 This first began to be challenged in the 1960s, jump-started when the Effie Awards were started in 1968 in the United States by the New York American Marketing Association.
 The award expanded globally after its founding in the US, with the first programs emerging in Germany in 1981, in Austria, the Netherlands, Belgium and Switzerland in 1984, and in France, Chile and Peru in the early 1990s.

-Even today, it is difficult to isolate the effect of advertising in the marketing mix.
-But in the late 70s some agency leaders in the UK decided that this had to be the goal.
-They launched the IPA Effectiveness Awards in 1980, with the winners decided on the basis of a rigorous business case.
+Over in the U.K., The Institute of Practitioners in Advertising launched the IPA Effectiveness Awards in 1980, with the winners decided on the basis of a rigorous business case.
 These Awards have continued every two years, and many winning cases are masterpieces.

-In the early 90s, Rupert Brendon realized that Canada needed its equivalent to the IPA Awards, and with a team of colleagues launched the CASSIES in 1993.
-They ran every two years through 2001, and annually thereafter-and there are over 350 winning cases in the Case Library.
+In the early 90s, Rupert Brendon realized that Canada needed its equivalent that would adopt the best of the Effies and the IPA Awards, and, with a team of colleagues, launched the CASSIES (Canadian Advertising Success Stories) in 1993 with the following mandate:

 To prove by rigorous case study that advertising is a prudent commercial investment—not a cost—that pays out against measurable criteria, in a wide variety of circumstances.
 Furthermore, to publish winning case histories, thereby raising the standards of marketing and advertising best practice.
 The case will be a joint-submission from advertiser and agency, and the prestige of winning will go to the entire client-agency team.